Optionally, add resolvers to define where an attribute pulls information from.

 Select an attribute to use in the comparison, select a comparator, and

-then enter a constant or click to select an attribute.
+then enter a constant or click the Switch to

 When you select an attribute, you can select a property that’s grayed out to generate an attribute that resolves against the parent attribute’s JSON schema.
 If the property is nested, generate an attribute for the property above first, and then generate an attribute for the child property.